-The Garden City Fire Department visits the campus to hold seminars for residence hall directors and all resident hall assistants.
+The Garden City Fire Department visits the campus to hold seminars for residence hall assistant directors and all resident hall assistants.
 The training includes video presentations followed by a "smoke out" whereby a hallway is filled by "smoke" so the participants are trained on how to respond.

-All are encouraged to visit the public safety website for more information and tips at safety.adelphi.edu/resources/fire.
+All are encouraged to visit the public safety website for more information and tips at adelphi.edu/safetytransportation/resources/fire-safety.